 Call for Speakers

-An abstract of 200 to 500 words in should be uploaded via the workshop web page by this date and may include one or two illustrations or photo images.
-Your contribution should be of technical, not promotional nature.
-Abstracts are to be received by this date to be considered.
+An abstract of 200 to 500 words in should be uploaded via the workshop web page by the deadline date and may include one or two illustrations or photo images.
+Your contribution should be of technical, not promotional in nature.
+Abstracts are to be received by the deadline to be considered.
 Authors will be notified of abstract status shortly after receipt.